SharafatKarim/logs/content/posts/MySQL-or-MariaDB.md

 +++
 title = "MySQL-or-MariaDB"
-description = "As I'm on archlinux, let's try to initialize a server, I guess."
+description = "As I'm on archlinux,"
 +++

 As I'm on archlinux,